Cauchy03/Cauchy03/README.md

 - 💪 My hobbies are fitness basketball and coding
 - 🥰 I like traveling and delicious food
 - 👨‍💻 A Web Front-end Developer
-- ⌨ I'm working on my way...
+- ⌨ Stay hungry.
+Stay foolish.

 **Languages and Tools**